 \subsection{Timing benchmark}

-We benchmarked the compute time of each exact exchange algorithm on a single test case, diamond with QZV2P-GTH basis set.\cite{VandeVondele2007Sep} We tested the scaling with respect to system size as well as number of k-points.
+We benchmarked the compute time of each exact exchange algorithm on a single test case, diamond with QZV2P-GTH basis set.\cite{VandeVondele2007Sep} Diamond is chosen because it is a representative semiconductor, and QZV2P-GTH is employed so that the benefit of occ-RI-K can be highlighted.
+We tested the scaling with respect to system size as well as number of k-points.
 All calculations were done on 32 cores using two AMD Opteron 6376 processors.

+In \cref{tab:Egamma} and \cref{tab:Ekpoint}, we present the Hartree-Fock total energies per atom of diamond with varying supercell size (\cref{tab:Egamma}) and $\mathbf k$-mesh (\cref{tab:Ekpoint}).
+Comparing the two tables, we illustrate the equivalence of the supercell and $\mathbf k$-point implementations for the same number of atoms.
+Furthermore, we show that our occ-RI-K implementation makes no additional approximations beyond AO-K and MO-K as emphasized in \cref{sec:occrik}.
+AO-K, MO-K, and occ-RI-K energies agree with each other for the same number of atoms.

-We analyzed the scaling with respect to system size via supercell $\Gamma$-point calculations. \cref{fig:gpt_timing} shows the wall time of each exchange algorithm as a function of the number of unit cells included in the supercell.
-We see that AO-K quickly becomes intractable for large systems; a $3\times3\times3$ supercell, corresponding to 54 atoms per unit cell in the calculation, is about the limit of this algorithm for the diamond system.
+We analyzed the scaling with respect to system size via supercell $\Gamma$-point calculations. \cref{fig:gpt_timing} shows the wall time of each exchange algorithm as a function of the number of atoms included in the supercell.
+We see that AO-K quickly becomes intractable for large systems; a 3$\times$3$\times$3 supercell, corresponding to 54 atoms per unit cell in the calculation, is about the limit of this algorithm for the diamond system.
 The MO-K algorithm is over five times faster for all supercells considered.
 This allows calculations with two to three times the number of electrons as the AO-K algorithm.
 Finally, the occ-RI-K algorithm provides an additional speedup over MO-K of almost 15 for most supercells considered, allowing even larger calculations.
 Overall, occ-RI-K achieves nearly two orders of magnitude speedup compared to the AO-K algorithm.
 Furthermore, the slope of occ-RI-K in the log-log plot in \cref{fig:gpt_timing} suggests that the algorithm scales as $\mathcal O(N^{2.9})$ which confirms the cubic-scaling with respect to system size as noted in \cref{sec:occrik}.